velartrill/velartrill.github.io/orig/kestrel.md

 A moment of stunned silence.
 "That-- that can't be right."

-"Marshal," Egret says imperiously, "how many Shatterhawks can you account for?"
+"Marshal," Egret says imperiously, "how many of our Shatterhawks can you *account* for?"

 There's a long pause, filled only by indistinct voices, slowly rising into alarmed shouts.
 "Fuck," the Marshal breathes.

 "Marshal. *What in Shuharva's name is going on?"*

 "Unclear at this time."
 The Marshal sounds shaken.
-"Thirty 'Hawks are unaccounted for at Gilt Bastion.
+"Thirty-one 'Hawks are unaccounted for at Gilt Bastion.
 Th-the Shadowed Gorge hangars."

+"Thirty-*one?"* I hiss.
+Lifuin and I exchange glances.

+"Lifuin," I say in a low voice.
+"I give you my solemn word of honor as a soldier and a diplomat that I will not share this information, but I *need* to know.
+Is there technology that could hide a gunship from your ISR?
+Technology we might have acquired somehow?"

+She purses her lips.
+"To the best of my knowledge, only the Thalisan Union possesses the capability to outwit our sensors, and then intermittently.
+It's why we call them the 'Echoes;' during the War, sensor echoes were sometimes the only sign of an impending attack."
+She notices my alarmed expression and adds hurriedly, "Our ISR complex has too long of a range for that tech to be in use.
+We would have seen sensorium glitches by now."

+*The Shadows.* I rub my brow tiredly.

 "Egret.
 I need your permission to make a call."